selfcustody/krux/docs/getting-started/usage/generating-a-mnemonic.en.md

 <div style="clear: both"></div>

+### How to verify

+Don't trust, verify.
+We encourage you not to trust any claim you cannot verify yourself.
+Therefore, there are wallets that use compatible algorithms to calculate the entropy derived from dice rolls.
+You can use the [SeedSigner](https://seedsigner.com/) or Coldcard hardware wallets, or even the [Bitcoiner Guide website](https://bitcoiner.guide/seed/), they share the same logic that Krux uses and will give the same mnemonic.

 ## Alternatives
-See [here](https://vault12.com/securemycrypto/cryptocurrency-security-how-to/seed-phrase-creation/) for good methods to generate a mnemonic manually, or visit [Ian Coleman's BIP-39 Tool](https://iancoleman.io/bip39/) offline or on an airgapped device to generate one automatically.

-It's worth noting that Ian's tool is able to take a mnemonic and generate a QR code that Krux can read in via the QR input method mentioned on the next page.
+You can use any other offline airgapped devices to generate your mnemonic.
+If you want to use a regular PC, a common strategy is to boot the PC using [Tails](https://tails.boum.org/) from a USB stick, without connecting the device to the internet, and then use a copy of the the [Bitcoiner Guide website](https://bitcoiner.guide/seed/) or even [Ian Coleman's BIP-39 Tool](https://iancoleman.io/bip39/).
+It's worth noting that both generate a QR code that Krux can read via the QR input method mentioned on the next page (Loading a Mnemonic).

+See [here](https://vault12.com/securemycrypto/cryptocurrency-security-how-to/seed-phrase-creation/) for other good methods to generate a mnemonic manually.